 If you have decided to fly between cities, don't underestimate flying times.
 Flying from the capital of Beijing to Hong Kong in itself is already 3½ hours of flying, while Harbin (famous for the ice and snow festival) to Chengdu (best known for its panda bears) is 4½ hours and Shanghai to Urumqi is 5½ hours.

 2. Generally, you are permitted 20kgs of free checked luggage on a domestic flight in economy.

 In first class, this free luggage allowance goes up to 40kgs, and to 30kgs if you are traveling in business class on a Chinese airline.
 For hand luggage, you can only carry one item and it should not exceed 5kgs in weight if you are traveling in economy class.
 In business and first class, you're allowed two items of 5kgs each.

-Traveling within mainland China requires your government-issued ID and visa at all hotels and airports.
+Traveling within Chinese mainland requires your government-issued ID and visa at all hotels and airports.
 This ID may take the form of a passport (for foreigners), a Chinese ID card (for locals), home-visiting certificates (for those from Hong Kong and Macao), or Taiwan Compatriot Travel Certificates.

 If you are traveling to Tibet, you will need another special permit.

 4. Chinese airports don't allow lighters past security.